 A: Yes, absolutely.
 My theoretical orientation is rooted in Islamic psychology, which means my understanding of the human being comes from the Islamic tradition.
 I believe all people can benefit from what the Islamic tradition has to offer on matters related to the intellect, the heart, and the spirit; similar to the same way that the concept of “mindfulness” from the Buddhist tradition has benefited people of all beliefs.

 A: Yes.
-I have experience using many modalities and interventions to help people feel better and reduce anxiety, depression, PTSD symptoms, relationship challenges, and more.
+I have experience using various modalities and interventions to help people feel better and reduce anxiety, depression, PTSD symptoms, relationship challenges, and more.